eigenfoo/old-eigenfoo.github.io/_posts/2018-05-21-about-website.md

 [Staticman](https://staticman.net/) a shot, which probably would've been nice to have on some spiritual (?) level ("100% static!
 Woohoo!") but it wasn't working for whatever reason, so I just gave up.
 I use [Disqus](https://disqus.com/) for comments now.
-I don't think I've spent enough time with either of these providers to really have a good opinion, but Disqus seems to be doing its job just fine.
+I don't think I've spent enough time with either of these providers to really form a good opinion, but Disqus seems to be doing its job just fine.

 All in all, I'm pretty happy with how smoothly this stuff works!